Kabrita Infant Formula Review & Analysis

 Importantly, our research provided good evidence that the Kabrita infant formulas exceed the FDA recommendations for nutritional content in infant formulas.

 Relative to some of the top-rated goat milk baby formulas on the market, Kabrita compares quite well.
-However, we do prefer goat milks that use whole cream goat milk (rather than skimmed), that are certified non-GMO or organic (Kabrita claims non-GMO but we didn't find any certifications), have a 60:40 whey to casein ratio (like breast milk), and are more transparent about their sourcing of fatty acids (specifically arachinonic acid).
+However, we do prefer goat milk that uses whole cream goat milk (rather than skimmed), that are certified non-GMO or organic (Kabrita claims non-GMO but we didn't find any certifications), have a 60:40 whey to casein ratio (like breast milk), and are more transparent about their sourcing of fatty acids (specifically arachinonic acid).

 Those concerns aside, Kabrita infant formulas definitely deserve a top spot on our list of the best goat milk formulas!